Last Updated on November 22, 2022 by Zwivel Team

-- Several tried-and-true treatment options are available to help you plump up those cheeks in no time flat, including fillers and surgery.
+- Several treatment options are available to help plump those cheeks, including fillers and surgery.

-- Natural remedies and facial exercises may be a good, low-cost option for people who don’t want to invest in a professional cosmetic procedure, but most have not yet been proven to be effective.
+- Natural remedies and facial exercises may be a good low-cost option for some people, but most of these options have not yet been proven to be effective.

-Although not so long ago sunken cheeks, dark circles and a bony figure were the trends du jour of high-fashion — just take a look at Naomi Campbell and Kate Moss at the height of their careers — these days beauty is all about the full and plump.
-And we’re not just talking about the face and lips.
-Unfortunately, it’s an inevitable part of aging: our skin begins to thin, sag and generally lose its luster.
-One of the ways aging skin affects how we look is through hollow, sunken cheeks.
+Although sunken cheeks, dark eye circles, and a bony figure were the trends of high-fashion not so long ago — just take a look at Naomi Campbell and Kate Moss at the height of their careers — these days beauty is all about the full and plump.

 Hollow cheeks appear to recede inward into the facial bones rather than project outward.
 This creates a more prominent jawline and highlights the cheekbones.
 Although some people like the look of such depressions on the face — it creates a slimmer appearance — others see them as markers of age.